From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem

-Subsequently, Chen et al. \cite{chen2024struq} propose StruQ, a defense method designed to counter prompt injection attacks.
-Its core idea is to use structured queries to strictly distinguish prompts from data, preventing the LLM from mistakenly treating malicious instructions embedded in user data as valid inputs.
-Specifically, StruQ consists of two key components: 1. a secure frontend that processes prompts and user data structurally, using special delimiters to clearly separate the two and filter out potentially malicious characters exploitable by attackers; 2. structured instruction tuning, a specialized training method that teaches the LLM to follow only the prompt instructions while ignoring potential attack content in user data.
-Panda et al. \cite{panda2024llm} present two training-free defense methods: Self-Improvement and External-Improvement.
-Self-Improvement leverages the LLM’s reasoning ability to enhance safety through self-assessment and self-correction.
-Specifically, after generating an initial response, the model self-reviews the output for potential violations; if issues are detected, it adjusts the answer according to safety standards and iteratively optimizes itself to reduce attack success rates (ASR) while maintaining normal instruction execution and minimizing over-rejection.
-External-Improvement relies on an external aligned model or few-shot examples for defense.
-This method introduces a rigorously aligned LLM as an external reference to assist in detection and answer optimization, and employs few-shot prompt engineering to encourage the model to adhere more strictly to safety norms during responses.
+Subsequently, Chen et al. \cite{chen2024struq} propose StruQ, a defense against prompt injection attacks.
+StruQ uses structured queries to separate prompts from data, preventing the LLM from executing malicious instructions.
+It includes a secure frontend with delimiters and filters, and structured instruction tuning to ensure the LLM follows only valid prompt instructions while ignoring injected content.
+Panda et al. \cite{panda2024llm} present two training-free defenses: Self-Improvement and External-Improvement.
+Self-Improvement leverages the LLM’s reasoning for self-assessment and correction, aligning outputs with safety standards while minimizing over-rejection.
+External-Improvement uses an aligned external model or few-shot examples to detect and refine responses, ensuring compliance with safety norms.